GovTechSG/purple-a11y/README.md

 ### dyld Error

-**Issue**: Not able to run Purple HATS due to the following error shown below
+**Issue**: Not able to run Purple A11y due to the following error shown below

 ```shell
 dyld: lazy symbol binding failed: Symbol not found: __ZN2v87Isolate37AdjustAmountOfExternalAllocatedMemoryEx